 Fans' fears don't stop there as many are aware now that EA has bought Respawn Entertainment in its entirety, which could potentially mean Titanfall 3 could be plagued with microtransactions and maybe loot boxes.

 Cosmetic microtransactions shouldn't be an issue if Titanfall 3 comes to life, as the game's setting provides a ton of opportunities for different customisation options, some of which could be locked behind a paywall.
 The only real threat is if the game gets developed with microtransactions in mind first, and gameplay second.
-It wouldn't be the first time EA pulled such a stunt .
+It wouldn't be the first time EA .

 It remains to be seen what this means for Respawn though, as the studio wasn't presented with working on two titles at the same time before.